Team

 Sam is a multi-award-winning marketing expert and the director of Legmark – a specialist law firm marketing agency – working with the legal sector to improve digital and online performance.

-He played a pivotal role in the transformation of Bott and Co Solicitors into one of the largest consumer law firms in the UK, and managed the marketing of the firm between 2014-2018 when they had the 5th highest revenue growth of all UK law firms.
+He played a pivotal role in the transformation of Bott and Co Solicitors into one of the largest consumer law firms in the UK, and managed the marketing of the firm between 2014-2018 when they had the fifth highest revenue growth of all UK law firms.

 Sam was responsible for bringing the area of flight delay law to the UK public in 2013 as part of his work with Bott and Co, winning several awards in the process for marketing and PR campaigns.